zahlio/scrapoxy/docs/index.rst

 It starts a pool of proxies to send your requests.

-Now, you can crawl without thinking about hiding your IP address or avoiding blacklisting!
+Now, you can crawl without thinking about blacklisting!

 It is written in Javascript (ES6) with `Node.js`_ & AngularJS_ and it is **open source**!